Identity and Registries in a Healthcare Context

 Creating Trusted Access for Healthcare Delivery:

-Access to more accurate information on health facilities and service providers, eg for an ecosystem of telemedicine apps
+• Access to more accurate information on health facilities and service providers, such as for an ecosystem of telemedicine apps.

 Enabling Access to Service Delivery:

-Improved discoverability and visibility of healthcare professionals, enhancing the professional and provider practice.
+• Improved discoverability and visibility of healthcare professionals, enhancing the professional and provider practices.

-Access to view patients’ health history with their consent, in a safe, secure, and cost-efficient manner
+• Authorised access to view patients’ health histories in a safe, secure, and cost-efficient manner

 Engage with more patients through online presence.